 1. Chase Sapphire Preferred® Card

-If you’re looking for a travel credit card that offers premium rewards, the Chase Sapphire Preferred® Card fits the bill and then some.
-The rewards program offers Members 2X points on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.
+If you’re looking for a travel credit card that offers premium rewards, we think the Chase Sapphire Preferred® Card fits the bill and then some.
+The rewards program offers Cardmembers 2X points on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.

-Chase offers some of the best new Card Member bonuses around and currently qualifying new Card Members may earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That’s $625 toward travel when you redeem through Chase Ultimate Rewards®.
-You can earn 5,000 bonus points after you add the first authorized user and make a purchase in the first 3 months from account opening.
+In our opinion Chase offers some of the best new Cardmember bonuses around and currently qualifying new Cardmembers earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+Earn 5,000 bonus points after you add the first authorized user and make a purchase in the first 3 months from account opening.

 2. Chase Freedom®

-New Card Members who qualify can get a $150 Bonus after you spend $500 on purchases in your first 3 months from account opening.
+New Cardmembers who qualify earn a $150 Bonus after you spend $500 on purchases in your first 3 months from account opening.

 3. Capital One® Venture® Rewards Credit Card

 Frequent travelers will appreciate the no-muss, no-fuss approach the Capital One® Venture® Rewards Credit Card offers for earning travel rewards.
-With this card you can earn 2X miles per dollar on every eligible purchase, every day.
-New Cardmembers who qualify enjoy a one-time bonus of 50,000 miles once you spend $3,000 on eligible purchases within 3 months from account opening, equal to $500 in travel.
+With this card you can earn unlimited 2X miles per dollar on every purchase, every day.
+New Cardmembers who qualify enjoy a one-time bonus of 50,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $500 in travel.

 Your Capital One® Venture® miles are applied as travel credit against your statement so you can fly any airline, stay at any hotel, travel when you want with no blackout dates.

-The Barclaycard Arrival Plus™ World Elite MasterCard® is on par with the Chase Sapphire Preferred® Card.
+The Barclaycard Arrival Plus® World Elite Mastercard® is on par with the Chase Sapphire Preferred® Card.
 You earn 2X miles on all purchases, with no bonus categories to keep track of.
-Qualifying new Card Members can earn a limited time offer of 50,000 bonus miles after spending at least $3,000 on purchases within the first 90 days which is enough to redeem for a $500 travel statement credit toward an eligible travel purchase.
+Qualifying new Cardmembers can earn 40,000 bonus miles after spending at least $3,000 on purchases in the first 90 days which is enough to redeem for a $400 travel statement credit toward an eligible travel purchase.

-Miles never expire as long as the account remains open, active and in good standing.
+Miles don’t expire as long as the account remains open, active and in good standing.
 Redemption options vary.
 For example, travel statement credit redemptions start at 10,000 miles for $100 toward a qualifying travel purchase of $100 or more made within the last 120 days.
-If you prefer cash back or a gift card, you’ll get $25 for every 5,000 miles you redeem.
-Merchandise redemption values vary based on what you are redeeming for.
 As a bonus, get 5% miles back to use toward your next redemption, every time you redeem.